fazleyazdan/cypress-automation/cypress/e2e/intro.md

   })

-//   when you have more than one testcase in a suit and want to skip one when executing then you can so so by writing "it.skip" describe('suit name', () => {
+*when you have more than one testcase in a suit and want to skip one when executing then you can so so by writing "it.skip"* *They are called cypress tags. there is one more tag used widely. it.only for running specific test case in a test suit*

+ describe('suit name', () => {

     it.skip('test case 1', () => {
       expect(true).to.equal(true)